afirstenberg/multivocal/docs/dialogflow3-notes.md

 the webhook endpoint as one of the valid "aud" fields.
 If this doesn't match for some reason, you may need to add it yourself in `Config/Setting/JWTAuth/Google/aud`.

+## Locale

+Dialogflow sends the language/locale information in a `languageCode` field in the body, however this may either specify a language (without locale), or a language and locale where the locale is in lowercase letters.

+In the latter case, Multivocal normalizes this to use uppercase letters.